Geobiology/Geobiology.github.io/Publications.md

 [2015]

 Garcia, J., Oyuela-Caycedo, A., and <b>Rojas</b>, <b>A</b>.
 (2015).
 Holocene Paleoclimate Reconstruction from δ18O Isotopes of Neocyclotus Opercula a Morphometric Analysis of Variation at the Archaic Site of San Jacinto 1. in (San Francisco, CA: Society for American Archaeology). doi: tDAR id: 395000.

-Rojas, A., Gracia, A., and Patarroyo, P. (2015).
+<b>Rojas</b>, <b>A</b>., Gracia, A., and Patarroyo, P. (2015).
 Brachiopods from off the San Bernardo Archipelago (Colombian Caribbean), with comments on specific synonymies in Tichosina Cooper, 1977.
 Zootaxa 3914, 55. doi: 10.11646/zootaxa.3914.1.3.

 <b>Rojas</b>, <b>A</b>., Hendy, A., and Dietl, G. P. (2015).
 Edge-drilling behavior in the predatory gastropod Notocochlis unifasciata (Lamarck, 1822) (Caenogastropoda, Naticidae) from the Pacific coast of Panama: taxonomic and biogeographical implications.
 Vita Malacologica, 63–72.